12.7. Mahjong Tiles: Outlining A Polymorphic Solution

 Mahjong consists of 144 tile objects saved in a custom data structure reflecting each tile's position on a three-dimensional game board.
 The implementation described here instantiates the tiles from ten related classes representing seven different kinds of tiles - one class represents three kinds of tiles, and three classes support inheritance and polymorphism, but the program never instantiates them.
 However, each tile's position in the data structure and on the game board is independent of their type.
 Therefore, it's easiest to upcast and represent them collectively in the data structure and program functions as Tile pointers.

-In this simplified example, polymorphism makes two essential operations possible.
+In this simplified example, polymorphism enables two essential operations.
 First, the program must draw each tile separately.
-The Tile draw function draws a blank tile, and the subclass draw functions add tile-specific detail, making their relative execution order significant.
+The Tile draw function draws a blank tile, and the subclass draw functions add tile-specific detail, making the relative execution order of these functions significant.
 Second, to play the game, the player selects the tiles two at a time, and if they "match," the program removes them from the board.
 What it means to "match" depends on the tile's type and, sometimes, on saved member data.
 Polymorphism allows the program to test for a match with a single, simple function call.
-We can solve both problems without polymorphism, but solutions based on branching statements (like switches or if-else ladders) are larger and more cumbersome and complex than polymorphic solutions.
+We can solve both problems without polymorphism, but solutions based on branching statements (such as switches or if-else ladders) are larger, more cumbersome, and more complex than polymorphic solutions.

 A UML class diagram illustrating the inheritance relationships connecting the Mahjong tile classes.